top of page

 • Non-GMO Project Verified

-Common Organic Food Certifications in the Indian Market
+Organic Food Certifications Common in India

 1. FSSAI Organic Certification

-2. National Programme for Organic Production (NPOP)
+2. National Programme for Organic Production

 3. USDA Organic